Loudon County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The hearing must be requested from the Tennessee Department of Safety and Homeland Security (specifically, their Driver License Division).
+• Where to Request: You must request the hearing through the Tennessee Department of Safety and Homeland Security (DHS).

 Automatic License Suspension